dask/dask/docs/source/spec.rst

 values instead of keys.
 A dask scheduler replaces keys (like ``'x'`` and ``'y'``) with their computed values (like ``1``, and ``2``) *before* calling the ``add`` function.

-If the argument is a list then a function should expect an ``Iterator`` of concrete values.

 Entry Point - The ``get`` function
 ----------------------------------